Skip to main content

-Looking forward to your tax refund?
-For victims of tax refund fraud, legitimate refund payments can be delayed by weeks or months.
-Also known as Stolen Identity Refund Fraud, this type of identity theft happens when a criminal uses your personal information to file a false tax return and claim your refund.
-By using a few best practices and requesting a six-digit Identity Protection PIN from the IRS, you can make it harder for someone else to file a tax return in your name.
+For victims of tax refund fraud, legitimate refund payments can be delayed by weeks or even months.
+Also known as Stolen Identity Refund Fraud (SIRF), this type of identity theft happens when a criminal uses your personal information to file a false tax return and claim your refund.
+One of the most effective ways to reduce your risk is to file your tax return as early as possible, before someone else can file in your name.

 What would you do with a $3,000 payment?